 - Well-formulated ideas about the direction of studies and future career.

 Notification of the UW selection panel's decisions will be e-mailed to applicants in late-January.
 Interviews will only be conducted in the event the UW selection panel cannot reach a decision based on the written applications.
 The applicant selected for nomination will have a few weeks to continue revising application materials for submission to the national competition.

 The Beinecke Scholarship Program was established in 1971 by the Board of Directors of The Sperry and Hutchinson Company to honor Edwin, Frederick, and Walter Beinecke.
 The Board created an endowment to provide substantial scholarships for the graduate education of young men and women of exceptional promise.

 In the fall of 1994, the University of Washington was invited to participate in the Beinecke Scholarship competition.
-Since 2000, four UW nominees have been selected to receive Beinecke Scholarships.
+Since 2000, six UW nominees have been selected to receive Beinecke Scholarships.